Date

 Meals: B, L, D

-Embark on an early morning wildlife excursion on the extraordinary Amazon River.
-After breakfast, explore the Tahuayo River, a black water tributary of the Amazon River, while naturalist guides share stories of Amazonia.
-After lunch, take a jungle walk at San Pedro or Puerto Prado’s Forest to learn about the Amazonian flora and fauna.
-At dusk, explore the Amazon River in search of exotic nocturnal wildlife.
+Embark on an early morning wildlife excursion along the extraordinary Amazon River, renowned for its incredible biodiversity.
+Following breakfast, explore the Tahuayo River, a blackwater tributary of the Amazon, accompanied by naturalist guides who share insightful stories about the region’s rich ecosystems and cultural heritage.
+After lunch, take a guided jungle walk through San Pedro or Puerto Prado Forest, immersing in vibrant Amazonian flora and fauna, including rare plants, colorful birds, and unique wildlife.
+At dusk, explore the Amazon River in search of elusive nocturnal wildlife.

 Overnight: Aria Amazon